 “Has a GP ever asked how much alcohol you drink?
 For me, the answer was no.”

-This week our Research Manager, Bianca Blanch, shares what she has learnt from a recent HSM project training GPs on how to compassionately discuss alcohol intake with their patients.
+This week, Bianca Blanch shares what she has learnt from a HSM project training GPs on how to compassionately discuss alcohol intake with their patients.

 General practitioners (GPs) are our guides to better health and wellbeing.
 We often only see GPs when we are at our most vulnerable (and grumpy); we are sick, we tell them our secrets, let them examine us and wait anticipatingly for them to cure us.
 To expose ourselves in this way, we need to trust our GP which strengthens the unique bond that develops between doctor and patient.

 When the best GPs look at us, they consider the whole picture (person), rather than just the brushstrokes (current symptoms).
 They may also act like our parent, caringly chastising us for our past behaviour, but also inspiring us by giving us the tools we need to do better in the future.
 Being a GP also involves having a lot of conversations most of us would find extremely awkward.
 Interestingly, I recently read several studies that GPs are reluctant to discuss their patient’s alcohol intake as they worry it may make the patient distressed or damage the relationship with their patient.

 Upon learning this my initial reaction was surprise.
 I thought about the many awkward conversations I have had with GPs over the years, and thought doctors excelled at the awkward conversation.
 After my surprise passed, I felt concerned.
 As alcohol consumption is known as a modifiable lifestyle factor, meaning if we reduce our intake of alcohol it will improve our long-term health.
 (The other modifiable risk factors are regular exercise, healthy eating and not smoking).